Take Action Against Fraud, Money Laundering, and Corruption

 Frequently Asked Questions

-Advancing your life and career with an online fraud and financial crime investigation degree comes with lots of questions, and we want to ensure your search for answers is effortless.
+Advancing your career with a degree in fraud and financial crime investigation comes with lots of questions, and we want to ensure your search for answers is effortless.
 If you have a question we haven’t covered, call (866) 295-3106 to speak with an enrollment counselor.